nietras/Sep/README.md

 mutable state.

-`ParallelEnumerate` comes with a lot of overhead compared to single-threaded `foreach` or `Enumerate` and should be used carefully and based on measuring any potential benefit.
+`ParallelEnumerate` comes with a lot of overhead compared to single-threaded `foreach` or `Enumerate` and should be used carefully based on measuring any potential benefit.
 Sep goes a long way to make this very efficient by using pooled arrays and parsing multiple rows in batches, but if the source only has a few rows then any benefit is unlikely.